JanPretorius98/20713479-DatSci-Prac/README.md

   * I used some string operations to acheive this.
 * Merge Metallica and Coldplay data.
 * Merge Spotify Data
+* Many observations in `duration` are missing.
+I created the function `convert_duration()` to deal with this.
+It uses data from another column, `duration_ms`, to calculate missing values.

 ### The following questions guide the analysis: